 I joke that these muffins are the best way to get in your daily dose of fruit!
 I mean…am I really joking?
 These banana bread muffins are my favorite way to eat bananas.
 HA!
 It also helps that these muffins take no time at all, but taste oh-so incredible.
 Banana bread lovers have found their kryptonite.

-Why You’ll Love These Banana Bread Muffins
+Why You’ll Love This Banana Bread Muffins Recipe

 It’s difficult to list just a few reasons why you’ll love these muffins, because there’s so many!